Did you know that the number one cause of TMJ is dental work?

 So, what are your options when you have jaw pain after dental work?
 Bite splints are often used to hold your jaw in its proper alignment.
 Braces may have to be re-installed in an effort to correct muscular weaknesses and jaw muscle imbalances caused by the dental work.
 However, this approach to a TMJ muscular imbalance is like keeping your broken bone in a cast forever or using crutches for the rest of your life.

 Other therapies include making structural corrections in the bones that make up our head, otherwise known as the cranium.
 Cranial Therapy, Cranial-Sacral Therapy, Sacro-Occipital Technique, etc. are names of various techniques that have been developed to normalize the movement of these cranial bones.
 Our cranial-sacral movement is extremely important to help keep our bodies healthy.

 These therapies, which include gentle movements that encourage these bones to move correctly, are excellent and needed.
+They are also a natural way to begin treating jaw pain after dental work.
 However, it is important to remember that muscles move bones and hold them in their proper alignment…not the other way around.
 Moving these bones is often only half the therapy needed.

 Another approach includes the ability to diagnose and turn back on muscles of the head, neck, and jaw that can become injured and “turned off” through jolts, jars, falls, impacts, as well as dental work.

 As an Applied Kinesiologist, I have been trained to perform cranial therapy via manipulation of the cranial bones.
 I am also trained to discover which muscles of the jaw have been turned off, and then I turn them back on so, they will hold and maintain the required cranial corrections.